Photographing the Signing of the Register

 The Dummy Register: A Source of Amusement and Bemusement

-At weddings at Cardiff City Hall, (as at many register offices and venues) the registrar politely requests that I stop shooting until the signing is complete.
+At weddings at Cardiff City Hall, (as at many register offices and civil marriage venues) the registrar politely requests that I stop shooting until the signing is complete.
 I always respect the rules of the house so turn my camera on to the guests until the signing completes.
 The registrar then takes out a ‘dummy’ register and lets me pose the couple pretending to sign the register.
 I often coach couples that this may happen and it often causes looks of bemusement and a slight awkwardness, but we carry on regardless.
 As a reportage photographer, this can be funny but does not resonate well with me at all!

 The only posed shot I take at this time by choice is of the couple with their witnesses.

 I’ve researched all this extensively and find it incredibly difficult to find anything official online to confirm who is or isn’t right.
 Or is it a bit of both?
 If it were just the current couple’s data on the page, would it be OK then?
 Are any restrictions purely at the discretion of the authority’s registrars.
 And if so, is it more a distraction issue rather than for data protection?

 As it is a public document, there should be no issue around your photographer being able to shoot the actual signing.
 However, from what I can gather, government guidelines (not law) state that photographing the signing should be discouraged as often other couple’s signatures are on the same page.
 Many registrars uphold this and arrange a staged signing for the photos afterwards with a blank book.

 Oddly, these guidelines don’t seem to apply to the church, with the clergy generally being much more liberal in this area.

 Register Signing Photography Vs. Data Protection: My Thoughts

 Of course, I understand the need for data protection.
 But if you zoom in and look closely at any of the signing photos on this page, you won’t be able to read any personal data from the registers.

 There are several good photographic reasons for this: